Allegations against top priest under review after AP report

 "It can be a touch or a kiss.
 You don't need the sexual act (of intercourse) for it to be a crime," said the Rev. Davide Cito, a professor of canon law at the Pontifical Holy Cross University in Rome.

 Pontikes has accused DiNardo of negligence in her case for not pursuing the issue of confession, also known as the sacrament of reconciliation.
-In email correspondence turned over to the archdiocese and AP, there are multiple references to confession with Rossi, including after what Pontikes reported was the Dec.
+In the email correspondence turned over to the archdiocese, there are multiple references to confession with Rossi, including after what Pontikes reported was the Dec.
 4, 2012, start of the physical relationship.

 On Dec.
-20, 2012, Pontikes tells Rossi she needs to make a "proper confession" and he replies: "I would be most happy to celebrate the sacrament of reconciliation with you, if you would like."
+20 that year, Pontikes tells Rossi she needs to make a "proper confession" and he replies: "I would be most happy to celebrate the sacrament of reconciliation with you, if you would like."
 In exchanges later that day, he asks her to propose a day and they settle on Friday, Dec.
 21, at 2 p.m.

 Pontikes also told the AP about her confession on March 1, 2013, when she wanted to ease her conscience before travelling out of town to visit a friend whose husband had just died.
 She remembers Rossi did not want to hear her confession and said he did not have time.
 But she insisted, followed him outside the side chapel of St. Michael the Archangel church and made him hear her confession outdoors, she said.